DevExpress/aspnet-security-bestpractices/README.md

     return reportNames.Contains(url);
 }
 ```

-Copy this code from the example project and change it for your needs.

 To prevent errors in an end-user’s browser when handling unauthorized access attempts, check the access rights on the page’s **PageLoad** event.
 If the user is not authorized to open the report, redirect to a public page.